BiCurNet: Pre-Movement EEG based Neural Decoder for Biceps Curl Trajectory Estimation: Proposed methodology

 \subsubsection{Discrete wavelet transform-based features}

-Discrete wavelet transform is utilized to decompose the EEG signals into constituent sub-bands/rhythms.
-It makes use of high-pass and low-pass filters for decomposing the signals into a pre-defined number of levels based on the sampling frequency \cite{msainispringer2k22}.
+Discrete wavelet transform decomposes the EEG signals into constituent sub-bands/rhythms.
+It uses high-pass and low-pass filters to decompose the signals into a pre-defined number of levels based on the sampling frequency \cite{msainispringer2k22}.
 DWT of a single channel EEG signal $v[n]$ is given by

 where ${\psi_{j, r}}$ is the translated and scaled version of the mother wavelet $\psi_{0,0}$, and defined as: